ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/deleting-entities.dotnet.markdown

 # Session : Deleting Entities

-Entities can be marked for deletion by using `Delete` method, but will not be removed from server until `SaveChanges` is called.
+Entities can be marked for deletion by using the `Delete` method, but will not be removed from the server until `SaveChanges` is called.

 ## Syntax